 Next, paint the eyes and nose using multi surface satin paint in black tie with a fine tip paint brush.
 And lastly, add a small dot in the centre of each eye using Cotton Ball with the opposite end of your paint brush (this final step not shown here).

-Which other woodland animals would you like to paint?
+Which other painted rock animals would you like to make?